neural-data-science/NESC_3505/syllabus.md

 - Use, and communicate the value of, open and reproducible code and data

 # Course Format
-This course employs a hybrid online/in-person format.
+This course involves weekly in-person tutorial sessions, with the expectation that students will spend considerable time out of class working through online tutorials.
 The course consists of the following components:
 - [Freely-accessible online **textbook**](https://neuraldatascience.io/)
 - Asynchronous **online lessons** that follow the textbook, along with files you can download to code along with the lessons
 - Weekly **in-person lab** sessions.
 Attendance is expected.
 In some labs the instructor and/or TA will review material, such as introducing an assignment and discuss approaches to completing it.
 Some labs will be open work time where the instructor and TA are available for consultation.

 ## Online Lectures and Tutorials
 This course employs a “flipped classroom” model.
 The primary course material is the [online textbook](https://neuraldatascience.io/), with video walkthroughs of the textbook lessons on the course [YouTube channel](https://www.youtube.com/playlist?list=PLtfEWMIgWS22MMZjPIzBRE2cHhMcvEKwp).
 These largely involve writing code. **This course requires that you put in significant hours per week outside of class: you should budget 8 h/week for coursework, including the 2 h/week lab time.**

-## Labs
-Weekly lab sessions are held in-person and will be used for tutorial by the teaching team, and open office hours/consultation/work time.

 ## Getting Help
 One of the course learning objectives is to "Extend your skills using online resources", and the course is based on the learning theory of [connectivism](https://neuraldatascience.io/1-intro/connectivism.html).
 You are encouraged and supported in taking a *lifelong learning* approach to solving problems in this course.
 Many of the evaluations expect you to engage in this; by design, you will not find all the answers in the textbook.